babo/bigquery-prezi/prezi.md

 - prefect way to safely experiment and get a feeling about the service
     - including the cost

-# How to continue
+# How to continue?
+- Nordcloud is here to help
+- advisory, consulting and 24/7 operation duty
+- Google's only premium consulting partner in the Nordics
+---
+class: middle
 ![](http://cdn2.hubspot.net/hub/453090/file-2126415513-jpg/nordcloud-logo-main-380x80.jpg)

-- we are the only premium consulting partner in the Nordics for Google
-    - advisory, consulting and 24/7 operation duty
-- looking forward to here from you
+#I look forward to hearing from you

-- attila.babo@nordcloud.com
+.right[*attila.babo@nordcloud.com*]
+.footnote[http://hive.gl/BRQYQ]
+???
+# try it at home!
 - this presentation is shared with you
 - try it at home!

-.footnote[http://hive.gl/BRQYQ]
-???
 - buy Google Cloud services through Nordcloud
 - we invoice it in NOK
 ---